 On to the three major headache-inducing culprits:

 Tannins : Tannins are naturally found in the grape skins, seeds and stems.
 For most of us tannins create no headache at all, in fact tannins are a great antioxidant source.
-But if you think red wine and particularly the tannins found in red wine are your headache cause try this quick test.
+But if you think red wine and particularly the tannins found in red wine, are your headache cause try this quick test.
 Brew a cup of strong black tea, allow it to steep for five or ten minutes.
 Black tea is strong in tannins.
 Drink the tea.
 If you get a headache - you're susceptible to tannins.
-Avoiding red wine will sort the problem.
+Another quick test - dried mangoes or apricots have 4-10 times higher sulphites than wine, if you are sensitive to sulphites try eating these dried fruits as a check.
+If headaches do occur after the dried fruit or tea test then you probably are sensitive.
+Avoiding red wine will sort the problem of wine headaches.
+Remember chocolate, tea and soy are all high in tannins.

 Histamines : Histamines are chemicals that are released when we have an allergic reaction and can cause symptoms such as a runny nose, dry eyes and a headache.
 Recent research has found that food and drinks that have been aged, such as dry aged meats and red wines, can cause our body to release histamines and create these allergy-type symptoms.
 To prevent a histamine headache, simply take a histamine blocker such as Claritin prior to having a glass of red wine.